 - Musical performances, reflecting the tradition’s deep engagement with the blues, jazz, hip hop, gospel, R&B, and other forms.

-For more information, and to apply, visit the website: https://africanamericanpoetry.org/apply
+For more information, and to apply, visit the website for the easy application form: https://africanamericanpoetry.org/apply